lawrennd/snippets/_physics/includes/dieroll.md

 The histogram shows empirical relative frequencies (coloured bars) overlaid on the theoretical probabilities (dashed outlines).
-Use the sliders to set arbitrary outcome weights, or click a preset to load the uniform distribution (mean 3.5), the Jaynes maximum-entropy distribution (mean 4.5), or a low-biased distribution (mean 2).}{dieroll-simulation}
+Use the sliders to set arbitrary outcome weights, or click a preset to load the uniform distribution (mean 3.5), the Jaynes maximum-entropy distribution (mean 4.5), the simple 50/50 distribution (faces 4 and 5 equally, mean 4.5 with minimal entropy), or a low-biased distribution (mean 2).}{dieroll-simulation}

 \endif